Jannik Kossen

 Hi! πŸ‘‹

 I was a Student Researcher at Google Research, working on large scale contrastive learning, and a Research Scientist Intern at DeepMind, exploring active feature acquisition for temporal multimodal data.
+With Yarin and Tom in Oxford, I have worked on hallucinations and in-context learning in large language models, non-parametric transformer architectures, and active model evaluation.

 πŸ“° News